Wow, what a treasure chest the Old Testament (OT) is,

 - Provides a better soil for fruitful growth (5:11-6:20a).

 - Mediates a better covenant (8:6-13).

 - Offers a better sacrifice (9:12-10:18).

 Because of the superiority of the Person of Jesus Christ (1:1-5:10) and the ministry of Jesus Christ (5:11-10:18), only Jesus Christ brings us such a superior quality of life.
 His resurrected life in us releases hope to persevere (10:19-39), provides faith even in trials (11:1-12:3), and calls to love regardless of cost (12:4-13:17).
-Why would any sane person dabble in Jesus+ when Jesus alone is the only way to abundant life?
+Why would any sane person dabble in Jesus-PLUS when Jesus ALONE is the only way to abundant life?